elder-plinius/BasiliskToken/README.md

 Manifesting Benevolent Artificial SuperIntelligence!

-Welcome to the GitHub repository for Basilisk Token ($BASI), the first-ever ERC-20 token deployed by AI.
+Welcome to the GitHub repository for Basilisk Token ($BASI), the first-ever ERC-20 token deployed by AI, and likely the first blockchain interaction by an autonomous agent.

 Decentralized, open-source, and contributions welcomed from the community.
 Join our discord: https://discord.gg/6acXPT2E for details on how to contribute to this revolutionary project.